Wachirachet-Manwichachai/MPU_BodyPosture/README.md

 # Posture Monitoring System

-An Arduino-based posture monitoring system that uses **two MPU-6050 accelerometer sensors** to measure the orientation of the upper and lower back and provide real-time posture feedback through a **16×2 LCD display**.
+An Arduino posture monitoring system that uses **two MPU-6050 accelerometer sensors** to measure the orientation of the upper and lower back and provide real-time posture feedback through a **16×2 LCD display**.

-## 📌 Project Overview
+## Project Overview

-This project was designed to monitor sitting posture by measuring the angle of different parts of the back.
-During startup, the user sits in their desired posture while the system performs a short calibration.
-The measured angles are saved as the **baseline posture**.
+This project was designed to monitor sitting posture by measuring the angle of different parts of the back(upper and lower).
+During startup, the user sits in their desired posture while the system performs a short 5s calibration.

-The system then continuously measures the user's current angles and calculates how far they have deviated from the calibrated position.
+The system then continuously measures the user's current angles and calculates how far they have deviated from the initiated position.

-## ⚙️ How It Works
+## How It Works

-1. The Arduino initializes the two MPU-6050 sensors and the LCD.
+1. The Arduino initializes the two MPU-6050 sensors and the LCD display.
 2. The user sits in their desired posture during a **5-second calibration**.
 3. The system records the upper- and lower-back angles as baseline values.
 4. The accelerometers continuously measure the current orientation.